ansible/awx/docs/docsite/rst/administration/secret_handling.rst

 .. note::

-    If the secrets system is down, the controller will be unable to get the information and may fail in a way that would be recoverable once the service is restored.
+    If the secrets system is down, AWX will be unable to get the information and may fail in a way that would be recoverable once the service is restored.
 Using some redundancy on that system is highly recommended.

-If, for any reason you believe the ``SECRET_KEY`` the controller generated for you has been compromised and needs to be regenerated, you can run a tool from the installer that behaves much like the controller backup and restore tool.
+If, for any reason you believe the ``SECRET_KEY`` AWX generated for you has been compromised and needs to be regenerated, you can run a tool from the installer that behaves much like AWX backup and restore tool.

 To generate a new secret key, run ``setup.sh -k`` using the inventory from your install.